typescene/typescene.github.io/docs/guides/howto/styles.md

 ---
+redirect_from: /docs/guides/ui/styles
-permalink: /docs/guides/ui/styles
+permalink: /docs/guides/howto/styles
+docsection: howto
 layout: doc_subpage
-title: UI styles
+title: Styling view components
 description: A description of the different ways to style components and groups of components.
 pageintro: Container components offer various ways to affect the way they are rendered on screen.
 nav: |